 Now that many of us are homebound or at least home more often than usual, our mental well-being has become a top priority.
 But that doesn’t mean you have to do anything drastic or completely change your routine.
-Self-care during self-quarantine can be easy and something to look forward to.
 Check out our favorite tips on how to boost your mood and energy from right inside your home.

 Find joy in mindful cooking.